arekbulski/Cameleonica/ACKNOWLEDGMENTS.md

   Acknowledgments
 -------------------

 Logos and icons were provided by freepik.com and flaticon.com.
-Specific author is not specified.
+Specific author is unknown.